-The stock market in India operates during a specific time window.
-On weekdays from 9.15 am to 3.30 pm, retail customers must conduct these transactions through a brokerage firm.
+India's stock market is open for business during a certain time period.
+Retail clients are required to complete these transactions through a brokerage business on Monday to Friday from 9.15 am to 3.30 pm (IST).
+At 8:45 am, the pre-opening session starts.
 Most investors buy and sell securities listed on the Bombay Stock Exchange (BSE) and National Stock Exchange (NSE), two of India's major stock exchanges.
 These major stock exchanges in India follow the same stock market timings.

 Overall Stock Market Timings in India - Opening and Closing Hours

 9.15 a.m. – 3.30 p.m.